-If the accommodation includes the creation of a new instructor or tenure track position, the procedure for hiring the person to fill that position must conform to all provisions of Article 11 (Initial Appointment), with the exception of Section 1 B and C (which refer to the creation of a search committee and its rules).
+If the accommodation includes the creation of a bargaining unit faculty position, the procedure for hiring the person to fill that position must conform to all provisions of Article 11 (Initial Appointment), with the exception of Section 1 B and C (which refer to the creation of a search committee and its rules).
 In particular, the bargaining unit faculty of the academic unit in which the new position is created must interview the candidate and vote by secret ballot to recommend his or her appointment.